travis-ci/travis.rb/README.md

     For Travis CI in general, go to https://github.com/travis-ci/travis-ci/issues or email support@travis-ci.com.

 This command can also list all known repos and the endpoint to use for them via the `--known-repos` option.

+#### `repos`

+    Lists repositories the user has certain permissions on.
+    Usage: travis repos [options]
+        -h, --help                       Display help
+        -i, --[no-]interactive           be interactive and colorful
+        -E, --[no-]explode               don't rescue exceptions
+            --skip-version-check         don't check if travis client is up to date --skip-completion-check      don't check if auto-completion is set up -e, --api-endpoint URL           Travis API server to talk to -I, --[no-]insecure              do not verify SSL certificate of API endpoint --pro                        short-cut for --api-endpoint 'https://api.travis-ci.com/'
+            --org                        short-cut for --api-endpoint 'https://api.travis-ci.org/'
+        -t, --token [ACCESS_TOKEN]       access token to use --debug                      show API requests
+        -X, --enterprise [NAME]          use enterprise setup (optionally takes name for multiple setups) --adapter ADAPTER            Faraday adapter to use for HTTP requests -m, --match PATTERN              only list repositories matching the given pattern (shell style) -o, --owner LOGIN                only list repos for a certain owner -n, --name NAME                  only list repos with a given name -a, --active                     only list active repositories
+        -A, --inactive                   only list inactive repositories
+        -d, --admin                      only list repos with (or without) admin access -D, --no-admin                   only list repos without admin access

+Lists repositories and displays whether these are active or not.
+Has a variety of options to filter repositories.

+    $ travis repos -m 'rkh/travis-*'
+    rkh/travis-chat (active: yes, admin: yes, push: yes, pull: yes)
+    Description: example app demoing travis-sso usage

+    rkh/travis-encrypt (active: yes, admin: yes, push: yes, pull: yes)
+    Description: proof of concept in browser encryption of travis settings

+    rkh/travis-lite (active: no, admin: yes, push: yes, pull: yes)
+    Description: Travis CI without the JavaScript

+    rkh/travis-surveillance (active: no, admin: yes, push: yes, pull: yes)
+    Description: Veille sur un projet.

 #### `sync`